 The Hebrew word for "open" used in Psalm 119 and 25 (above verses) is galah.
-Gesenius' Lexicon defines this word to make naked, used of the ear by taking away the hair, or of the face by taking away the veil.
+Gesenius' Lexicon defines this word "to make naked", and used in connection with the ear by taking away the hair, or of the face by taking away the veil.

 Another Word study help tool on the Blue Letter Bible website describes it to mean to open thoroughly.
 Strong's adds to reveal and expose disclose, uncover, show, reveal, lay bare.

 And brings the shadow of death to light.

 We see from these definitions that the word "open" here is alluding to something that is hidden and needs to be opened and revealed.

 He reveals deep and secret things; He knows what is in the darkness, And light dwells with Him.